 The Republic dramatizes Socrates’ attempt to convince Plato’s brother Glaucon that the just life of philosophy is preferable to the unjust life of tyranny.
 Jacob Howland argues that he failed, and that Glaucon joined his relatives Critias and Charmides in the brutal oligarchy of the Thirty Tyrants that governed Athens in the immediate aftermath of the Peloponnesian War.
 What went wrong?
-This is the guiding question of Glaucon’s Fate, a book that promises to revolutionize our understanding of Plato’s masterwork.
+This is the guiding question of Glaucon’s Fate, a book that promises to challenge our understanding of Plato’s masterwork.

 “Jacob Howland masterfully reads Plato’s Republic as a work of literature and history.
 By putting the education of Glaucon—Plato’s brother—at the center of the text, he confirms Rousseau’s famous judgment that the Republic is the greatest work on education ever written.
 Socrates’ failure to turn Glaucon toward the philosophic life illustrates the vulnerabilities of philosophy when confronted with the allures of power and political rule.
 Glaucon’s Fate is a must-read for every serious student of Plato’s philosophy.”